 New 2020 Toyota GR Yaris: engine and drivetrain

 The GR Yaris is powered by a motorsport-derived turbocharged 1.6-litre three-cylinder engine which, for the UK market, develops 257bhp and 360Nm of torque – although Japanese buyers get a more potent version of the same unit, which produces 268bhp and 370Nm of torque.
-Toyota says the engine gives the UK market GR Yaris a 0–62mph time of “less than 5.5 seconds” and an electronically limited top speed of 143mph.
+The engine gives the UK market GR Yaris a 0–62mph time of 5.5 seconds and an electronically limited top speed of 143mph.

 Power is sent through a six-speed manual gearbox to Toyota’s “GR Four” adaptive all-wheel-drive system, which features two limited-slip differentials and a unique coupling which automatically manages the torque split between the front and rear axles.
 It’s much lighter than a conventional all-wheel-drive system and Toyota says it has the theoretical capability of sending all of the engine’s power to either axle, depending on the situation.

 The driver can also manually adjust the GR Yaris’s torque split using a switch in the cabin.
 In “Normal” mode, the GR Yaris sends 60 percent of the engine’s power to the front wheels and 40 percent to the rear.
 “Sport” mode shifts this ratio to 30:70, while “Track” mode locks the two axles together in a 50:50 split for improved grip and handling.

 New 2020 Toyota GR Yaris: chassis and platform

 As mentioned above, the GR Yaris is built on a dedicated platform, which uses the rear half of Toyota’s existing GA-C underpinnings and the front half of Toyota’s latest GA-B platform, which was unveiled earlier this year with the launch of the all-new standard-issue 2020 Yaris.